PhilipAbed/RenovateTutorial/README.md

  ![image](https://user-images.githubusercontent.com/42116482/178509789-3ebfe3c7-b0b1-4041-85df-8e5da0cd4c4c.png)

-Let’s dive into one of the dependency dashboard capabilities - the Pending Approval feature.
+Let’s dive into one of the dependency dashboard capabilities - **the Pending Approval feature**.
 Say we want to take extra measures before updating major versions of a package (either to reduce noise or to handle it more carefully).
 Renovate offers an option to prevent automatic creation of major version update PRs and create such PRs only upon manual request from the Dependency Dashboard.
 In order to limit all major updates to on-demand creation:

 1) Add this code segment to your `renovate.json` file:
 ```